bitcoinhodler/glacier/docs/_docs/setup/index.md

   As...”
   e.
 Name the file “glacier.asc”.

-8. Download and install GnuPG , the software we’ll use for doing the cryptographic verification.28 29
+8. Download and install GnuPG , the software we’ll use for doing the
+<a href="#" class="popovers" data-toggle="popover" data-placement="top" title=""
+data-content="
+GnuPG is the same software recommended by the  Electronic Frontier Foundation’s Surveillance Self Defense protocol.
+">cryptographic verification</a>.
+<a href="#" class="popovers" data-toggle="popover" data-placement="top" title=""
+data-content="
+Technical details: Note that we are foregoing verification of the integrity of GnuPG itself.
+Verification requires having access to a pre-existing, trusted installation of GnuPG, and for many Glacier users, this will not be easy to come by.
+If you  do  have access to a trusted installation of GnuPG, and understand how to do the verification process, we encourage you to do so.
+The risk of an unverified PGP installation is relatively small, since an attacker would have to compromise not just the hosting of GPG distributions, but also the hosting of other software distributions used by Glacier, and such a breach would be quickly detected by the global community.
+">See tech details</a>.

   a.
 Windows: Download and install the latest available version of Gpg4win .
 Use the default options.
   b. macOS: Download and install the latest available version of GPG Suite .
   c.
 Linux: GnuPG comes pre-installed with Linux distributions.

-9. Open
+9. Open a terminal window:

   a.
 Windows: Press Windows-R, type “powershell” and click OK.
   b. macOS: Click the Searchlight (magnifying glass) icon in the menu bar, and